Large Language Models are Zero-Shot Reasoners

 The results indicate that the performance is improved if the text is written in a way that encourages \CoT reasoning, i.e., the templates are within "instructive" category.
 However, the difference in accuracy is significant depending on the sentence.
 In this experiment, "Let’s think step by step." achieves the best results.
-Interestingly, it is found that different templates encourage the model to express reasoning quite differently (see \autoref{appx:further_experiment} for example outputs by each template).
+Interestingly, it is found that different templates encourage the model to express reasoning quite differently (see \autoref{appx:further_experiment} for sample outputs by each template).
 In contrast, when we use misleading or irrelevant templates, the performance does not improve.
 It remains an open question how to automatically create better templates for \ours.

 \paragraph{How does prompt selection affect \theirs?} ~\autoref{tab:robustness_against_examples} shows the performance of \theirs when using examples from different datasets: CommonsenseQA to AQUA-RAT and CommonsenseQA to MultiArith.
 The domains are different in both cases, but the answer format is the same in the former.
 Surprisingly, the \CoT examples from different domains (common sense to arithmetic) but with the same answer (multiple-choice) format provide substantial performance gain over \theirsz (to AQUA-RAT), measured relative to the possible improvements from \ours or \theirs.
 In contrast, the performance gain becomes much less when using examples with different answer types (to MultiArith), confirming prior work \citep{min2022rethinking} that suggests LLMs mostly leverage the few-shot examples to infer the repeated format rather than the task itself in-context.
 Nevertheless, for both cases the results are worse than \ours, affirming the importance of task-specific sample engineering in \theirs.